 Obviously, you need to get hella strong in your flag grip, too!

 You can start to work both the pressing movement and the lateral core strength by doing some half flag tuck lifts, as explained in this final video clip…

 Eventually, you will be able to tuck, twist and push into your brass monkey with bent legs, and that is the breakthrough, happy dance, #nailedit brass monkey deadlift moment you’ve been waiting for!

 …then there’s just the small matter of nailing it with straight legs. 😉

 Nope, the pole mission never ends!
 But that’s why we love it, right?!

-If you’re trying to build strength for moves like the brass monkey deadlift and you want some help organising your training in way that will get results, with the accountability you need to stay on track… my personalised strength coaching takes into account your individual strengths and weaknesses, equipment and time schedule.
-With ALL the accountability and 1-to-1 support you need to take your pole strength to the next level. 💪
+If you’re trying to build strength for moves like the brass monkey deadlift and you want some help organising your training in way that will get results, my book Strength and Conditioning for Pole will help you assess your individual strengths and weaknesses so you can programme your training in the most optimal way – and take your pole strength to the next level.